Valley Made, Local Strong: JPS Elite Fencing

 "When I first started in the fencing business I didn't know anything about fencing,” Gomez said.
 “I didn't know the different types of woods, or how deep you had to go in the ground, or the different types of nails; I mean there's a lot that comes with fencing.
 I literally learned from the ground up and my customers with the old job I used to work for, they loved my customer service so it was second nature to just go ahead and start my own since I was so good at it."

-JPS Elite Fencing can do all sorts of fencing like rod-iron and aluminum, but their specialty is a typical fence.
+JPS Elite Fencing can do all sorts of fencing, but their specialty is a typical fence.

 "Which is a 6-foot pressure treated privacy and we do hurricane fences but we also call it chain link fence," Gomez said.